 Below are the maximum allowed monthly incomes in order to qualify for food stamp benefits in the State of Pennsylvania.
 The amount of members in your household directly relates to the maximum allowed incomes.
 Maximum income levels get higher as the number of household members increases.

-How can I check my EBT card balance?
+How can I check my EBT card balance in Pennsylvania?

 The easiest way to check your card balance is by looking at the receipt every time you purchase food.
 Your current balance should be reflected on every receipt.
 Besides checking your receipt, you can also call 1-888-328-7366 24 hours a day.